sahil239/BookHunt/README.md

 The application uses the free [Open Library API](https://openlibrary.org/dev/docs/api/books) for book searching and retrieval.

-## ✅ Next Steps

-Feel free to extend the app with additional features such as:

-* User reviews and ratings.
-* Social sharing capabilities.
-* More sophisticated animations and UI elements.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome.
 Feel free to check the [issues page](https://github.com/yourusername/bookpedia/issues).